Condensed milk and caramel cheesecake

 Lower the oven temperature to 140°.

 Prepare the filling.
 In a mixing bowl, place 1/3 of the cream cheese, about 50 g sugar, and cornstarch.
-Beat on medium speed with the paddle attachment, but if you don’t have one, then whisk for about 2 minutes, occasionally scraping down the sides, until the mixture is creamy.
+Beat on medium speed with the paddle attachment, but if you don’t have one, then whisk using balloon whisk, for about 2 minutes, occasionally scraping down the sides, until the mixture is creamy.
 Continuing beating, gradually add another 1/3 of the cream cheese, incorporating well.
 Repeat with the last 1/3.
 When all the cream cheese has been added, add the remaining sugar in two parts.
 Then, while the mixer is running, add the vanilla bean, orange zest, and salt.
 Slowly mix everything in, scraping down the sides.
 Increase the speed to medium and add the eggs one at a time, beating each one in well and scraping down the sides.
 While the mixer is on low speed, add condensed milk to the cream cheese mixture.
 Mix everything well on low speed, just until fully incorporated.

 Pour 1/2 of the filling into the pan, sprinkle around 3 tbsp of caramel and pour over rest of the cheese mix.
 Pour over 3 more spoons of caramel.
 Place in the middle of the oven and bake for 45-55 minutes.
 Don't open before the 45th minute, and only then try to shake the pan just a bit.
 If the mixture is set on the sides and jiggles just a tiny bit in the centre, it is ready.
 If it moves a lot, then bake for 10 more minutes.
 Remove from the oven and cool to room temperature (completely), cover with cling film, and refrigerate for 12 hours.